pforret/jekyll.forret.com/_posts/2004-06-15-beware-activity-on-winadminsourceforgenet.md

   * [waRmZip](http://winadmin.forret.com/scripts/warmzip/) (UPDATED): 2nd most popular, to clean up folders by deleting, moving, rotating or compressing files.
   * [waTemplate](http://winadmin.forret.com/templates/wsf-template/) (UPDATED): WSF template script, includes parameter parsing, logging

-<del datetime="2006-09-06T14:21:51+00:00">I&#8217;m working on a script for conversion of files to Movable Type import format for import in BlogWare/TypePad.
-More on that later!</del>